Skip to main content

 Virginia Passes Comprehensive Data Privacy Law – Mintz’s Hot Take

 On Tuesday, Virginia Governor Ralph Northam signed the Consumer Data Protection Act (“CDPA”) into law, making Virginia the second U.S. state after California to pass a comprehensive data privacy law.
+For a full list of all state privacy laws we've covered, visit the U.S. State Consumer Privacy Law page.
 Those familiar with the European Union General Data Protection Regulation (GDPR) will recognize terminology throughout the CDPA, mimicking many GDPR-defined terms, such as “controller”, “processor” and “personal data.”
 While not quite as expansive as the GDPR in every respect, the CDPA is a very broad-based privacy law that is on par with the California Consumer Privacy Act.
 Below, we break down some of its key elements.

 To whom does the CDPA apply?